- Microsoft is sunsetting Azure Classic "(not Azure Virtual Desktop (AVD)); - Microsoft Article

 Importing NFA images

 You can import the account's existing AVD images to be used in NMM.
-Note that images imported from NFA should have FSLogix uninstalled after importing them, as NMM will install FSLogix automatically when creating the hosts.
+Note that images imported from NFA should have FSLogix and the Azure AVD Agent uninstalled after importing them, as NMM will install FSLogix and the AVD Agent automatically when creating the hosts.

 Important - Please also review SafeDNS section